Len Hutton: Australia 1950–51

 Hutton remained in the middle order for the second Test, which England lost by 28 runs, but resumed his role as opener for the rest of the tour and scored a century in the following state game.
 Hutton scored 62 in the third Test, but the Australian spinner Jack Iverson, who caused the touring batsmen huge problems all series, bowled Australia to victory.
 Hutton's form continued in the fourth Test as he carried his bat for the second time in six months.
 Wisden observed: "Against Hutton the bowling looked almost mediocre, but most of the other batsmen made it appear lethal."
-He scored 156 not out and added 45 more runs in the second innings, but Australian won by 274 runs.
+He scored 156 not out and added 45 more runs in the second innings, but Australia won by 274 runs.
 With the series lost, England won the final game, their first victory over Australia since the war and Australia's first defeat in 26 matches; Hutton contributed scores of 79 and 60 not out and struck the winning run.
 Hutton scored 553 Test runs at an average of 88.83, and in all first-class matches accumulated 1,199 runs with five centuries and an average of 70.52.
 In contrast to his previous Australian tour, Hutton played the short ball comfortably.
 Reviewing the tour, Wisden stated, "With Hutton, figures did not lie.
 He stood head and shoulders above every other batsman and, taking all factors into consideration, worthily earned the description of the finest present-day batsman in the world."